April 2017 Newsletter

 Camp Phillip/Camp Bird summer camps

-Our Christ Light children have received flyers, and extra flyers and information is available in the church Entryway, about the following WELS summer camps:
+Flyers and information are available in the church Entryway, about the following WELS summer camps:

 - Camp Bird, for 5th – 8th graders, various camps in July, up in Crivitz.